-I call him my taxidermist, but the truth is he’s more a family friend.
+I call him my taxidermist but the truth is he’s more a family friend.
 Lord knows, I don’t give him much as much work as I’d like to.
 Nobody’s better than Bill Newman, though.
 The man is a true artist, the Da Vinci of the taxidermy world.
-If Bass Pro decided to build a chapel someday, Newman’s the guy they’d tab to do the ceiling.
-He’s that good.
+I’ll put it this way: if Bass Pro Shops decided to build a chapel someday, Newman’s the guy they’d tab to do the ceiling.
+He’s just that good.
 But don’t take my word for it.
 Look him up and see for yourself just how talented he is.
 There are more ribbons and trophies in his workshop than there are glass eyes and lumps of modeling clay.

 In addition to being a world class taxidermist, Bill’s also just a really, really good guy.
 His enthusiasm and his laugh are infectious.
 Case in point?
 Take another look at the picture above.
 What do you see?
 A great buck in the bed of a classic pickup, right?
 If you pulled into a Walmart parking lot and saw Bill’s pickup, you’d definitely walk over for a closer look, wouldn’t you?
 Here’s what that closer look would reveal:

 Now, let me ask you, why would a guy spend his time and energy on a project like this?
 The only payoff here for Bill are the smiles on the faces of those who lean over to take a peek.
 Like I said, my taxidermist is cooler than your taxidermist.